fshchudlo/usualtech-articles/cm1g6zlol00000al9029oa8om.md

 ### Bootstrapping an Application Repository

-You can simply clone [my repository](https://github.com/fshchudlo/jenkins-slack-connector) and follow the README.md or continue following the [Getting Started guide](https://slack.dev/bolt-js/getting-started/#setting-up-your-project) to bootstrap the application.
+You can simply clone [my repository](https://github.com/fshchudlo/jenkins-slack-connector) and follow the README.md.
+Alternatively, you can continue following the [Slack Bolt Getting Started guide](https://slack.dev/bolt-js/getting-started/#setting-up-your-project) to bootstrap the application.

 First, we need to install some npm dependencies: